 Most age groups have a very low proportion of females trafficked into construction, and the youngest and oldest age groups are exclusively comprised of males.

 This profile summarises the victims' most common characteristics, based on the graphs below.

 The typical victim is a married male, over 30 years old.
 He's likely to have some secondary education or vocational training.
 He's from Eastern Europe, and was probably also exploited there.
 He is most likely to be recruited into trafficking by someone outside of his circle of family and friends.
-The most common means of control keeping him in exploitation are false promises, confiscation of earnings, excessive working hours, restrictions of movement, psychological abuse, confiscation of documents and threats.
+He is mostly controlled by his traffickers through false promises, confiscation of earnings, excessive working hours, restrictions of movement, psychological abuse, confiscation of documents and threats.
 His exploitation is not likely to last more than one year.

 Victims who identify as Transgender/Non-conforming and victims whose gender is not recorded are not included in the computations, as there are not enough data for any significant analysis (CTDC partners are working to improve data availability on this issue).
 The graph on the right shows the gender of all victims, except those in the construction sector.
 Compared to the rest of the dataset, victims trafficked into construction are overwhelmingly male- only 10% of victims forced to work in this industry sector are female.

 Almost all of identified victims trafficked into construction are adults at the time of data collection, in contrast to the general profile of victims in the Global Dataset.